gc-cloud/GildeMobe/Readme.md

 Changes into the repository can be done directly from IDEA
 ![Alt text](GitIDEA_MENU.png?raw=true "Using Git in Intellij IDEA")

-#Testing
+The team used Google Hangouts for mob collaboration.
+Below is a screenshot of our mob session as well as a link to a video of a section of it.

+[screenshot]

+[link to video]

+#Changes
-- Added test for sulfuras alway 80
+- Added test for sulfuras always 80
+- Added test for "conjured" items